 In ear monitors reduce the ambient sound environment by approximately 26 dB.
 This reduction in the outside noise allows for a safer, lower listening volume from the source; whilst at the same time delivering a superbly detailed sound reproduction.

 IEMs are generally categorised by the number of transducers (drivers) they have within them.
-It is often useful to think of the number of drivers like the number of speakers in a sound system.
+It is the same as considering the number of speakers you have in a sound system.